TheOneWhoBuilds1/Youtube-Music-RPC/README.md

 ![Discord Status Preview](https://theonewhobuilds1.linus-tech.tips/ttUUaqpmDU.png)

-forgot to mention you have to have Python 3.13.7 or newer installed btw to gen the auth keys you need to cd into your python install directory's scripts and run the ytmusicapi.exe file from powershell like this: .\ytmusic oauth
+forgot to mention you have to have Python 3.13.7 or newer installed.

+btw to gen the auth keys you need to cd into your python install directory's scripts and run the ytmusicapi.exe file from powershell like this: .\ytmusic oauth

 ## ✨ Features